 The other issue is interest.
 It's well-known that people might want to have a career for which they lack the aptitude; it's less often noticed that someone might have an aptitude for academic skills but no interest in using them to make a living.
 You can be tall, yet have no interest in playing basketball; you can have a womb, yet not want to bear children.
 There are plenty of anecdotes about people of my generation who grew up in enriched middle-class homes, did well in school, pleased their parents and their teachers, and went into professions or other high-status and high-paid work, only to realize that they hated such work and left it, for carpentry, mechanics, or cabinet-making.
 Or perhaps they have a talent but are, for whatever reason, unable to make a living at it, so they moved to another job -- perhaps one of those vacated by former lawyers and MBAs who decided they'd rather run a Bed and Breakfast than a hedge fund.

 The person who wants a career for which they lack skills or aptitude is really only a problem if you demand that the Number One person, the Best, should have a job.
-Most jobs don't require the Best, and despite all the metrics, the IQ tests, the aptitude tests, and so on, it doesn't seem to possible to know in advance who will do a job well anyway.
+Most jobs don't require the Best, and despite all the metrics, the IQ tests, the aptitude tests, and so on, it doesn't seem to be possible to know in advance who will do a job well anyway.
 DeBoer may be correct that "human beings are remarkably static in how they are sorted relative to others in all manner of metrics of academic achievement," but (leaving aside the significance of "sorting" people in the first place), people are evidently pretty flexible in situations where they are not being sorted.
 When you want someone to cut your hair, say, do you go looking for The Best, or someone who can do it competently?
 How would you find The Best Hairstylist anyway?
 Even if such a person existed, what would they do when everybody in your city flocked to their salon?
 Answer: they'd hire more help, who might be thoroughly good at what they do, but they wouldn't be The Best.
+(Also: notice Hayes's implicit assumption that the Best is the Best for everybody, as though there were no individual differences in taste or desire.
+The Best Hairstylist for me might not be the Best Hairstylist for you.)

 I think that most people, most of the time, don't really care much about The Best; Good Enough is good enough for them.
 But we are susceptible to caring about The Best, and this susceptibility is cultivated and exploited by business interests and others who push competitive ranking and the creation of artificial scarcity.
 So the commercial media bombard us with rankings, not just of athletes but of best sellers, top-grossing movies, winners and losers.
 Once you've accepted the validity of ranking what can be quantified, it's easy to suppose that we should rank what can't be quantified: the value of art, ideas, people.